xemuliam/misc/dbt/macros/materializations/README.md

 ## Copy materialisation

 BigQuery allows to easily [copy table data and metadata](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) into different table.

 Copy operations will be performed as BigQuery COPY jobs using BigQuery storage API.
 It won't be like `create or replace table as select`.
-SQL enging won't be in use while data and metadata will be copied from one table to another.
+SQL engine won't be in use while data and metadata will be copied from one table to another.
 Moreover, COPY jobs are free of charge.

 I tested that by copying table with 2TB data inside.
 It was copied within 45 seconds in my environment.
 And again: it costed me nothing!
 Impressive, huh? 😜